Bhargavi84/The-Cook-Book/README.md

  ### Home Page :-
 * The background Image of the home page which will be more attractive.
-*  The buttons below the recipes card after screen scrolls down, there will be Click on next page next symbol or page numbers.
+* Click on next page button or click on  page numbers at the bottom of the page which is easy to click than scrolling down the entire page.
 * Recipe Blog on Nav bar

  ### Profile Page :-